tbg/tbg.github.io/_posts/2014-11-16-circleci-docker-integration.md

       - docker push cockroachdb/cockroach
 ```

+## You can't delete images
+Just something to think about.
+It's tempting to create containers that have predefined names, and sometimes you'll want to delete and recreate them in your tests.
+Doesn't work here.
+[CircleCI](http://circleci.com)'s support told me that

+> deleting btrfs snapshots requires additional capabilities that the
+> pseudo-root user inside a container doesn't have.
+Generally docker rm isn't
+> necessary.
+We completely destroy the entire container and everything associated with it at the end of a build anyway.

+You can work around this usually, but if you write more complex acceptance tests, just make sure that you never need to remove a container in the process.

 ## The full circle.yml & conclusion

 * [CircleCI](http://circleci.com) is great and the folks over there are